The 4 EV Charging Modes You Need To Know About

 The go-e Charger Gemini is a mode 3 charging station.

-Charging your EV in Charging Mode 4
+Charging your EV in Mode 4 Charging

-While in charging modes 1 to 3 the alternating current is converted into direct current in the vehicle, in EV charging mode 4 the conversion from alternating current to direct current takes place in the charging station itself and not in the vehicle, so that the direct current is delivered directly to the vehicle.
+While in modes 1 to 3 the alternating current is converted into direct current in the vehicle, in EV mode 4 charging the conversion from alternating current to direct current takes place in the charging station itself and not in the vehicle, so that the direct current is delivered directly to the vehicle.

-Charging mode 4 charger requires an input voltage of 480+ volts.
+Mode 4 charger requires an input voltage of 480+ volts.
 DC charging stations are mostly located along motorways and exist only as stationary models.

 No cable needs to be selected for charging mode 4, as it is always connected to the DC charging station.